Proven leadership for an Alamance County that works for everyone.

 - Burlington Public Transit Advisory Commission (Link Transit)

 - Alamance County Justice Advisory Council – Chair (Oversees the Family Justice Center and the Stepping Up Initiative)

-- Cardinal Innovations Healthcare – Board of Directors; Performance, Evaluation, and Compensation Committee; Central Community Advisory Board (Provides Mental Health Services for 20-county area including Alamance)
+- Cardinal Innovations Healthcare – Board of Directors and Performance, Evaluation, and Compensation Committee, plus the Central Community Advisory Board (Provides mental health Services for 20-county area, including Alamance)